mfoud444/Saudi-Horse-Cup/Trash/report.md

-## "The World's Opinions on the Saudi Horse Cup"
+# The World’s Opinions on the Saudi Cup

+## Index

 ### Chapter 1: Introduction
 1.1 Project Overview
 1.2 Saudi Horse Cup
 1.3 Objectives
 1.4 Scope of the Study
 1.4 Significance of the Study